Autodesk/synthesis/emulation/emulator-building.md

 # Press control-x then a to close VM
 ```

 VM image creation is now complete.
-It can now be used as a drop in replacement for any current synthesis installations, or used
-again via the qemu command listed above.
+It can now be used as a drop-in replacement for any current synthesis installations, or used again via the qemu command listed above.

 See [`hel/README.md`](./hel/README.md "hel/README.md") for information on how to use the VM.